 - Use a three-stage filter system if your water is hard

 - Invest in a cheap pH test kit to make sure you are getting accurate results

-- Do your research and decide which alkaline water machine is right for you.
-My 2019 ionizing water machine guide is the perfect resource.
+- Do your research and decide which alkaline water machine is right for you

 - Look into alkaline water pitchers and reverse osmosis alkaline water systems

 - Learn why negative ORP in your drinking water is important

 - Rely on raising the pH of your well water with lemons or baking soda